cannatag/ldap3/docs/manual/source/tutorial.rst

 different method for authorizing the user to access data stored in the DIT.

-ldap3 let you choose the strategy that the client will use to connect to the server with the ``client_strategy`` parameter of the connection object.
+ldap3 let you choose the strategy that the client will use to connect to the server with the ``client_strategy`` parameter of the
+Connection object.
 There are 5 strategies that can be used for establishing a connection: SYNC, ASYNC, LDIF, RESTARTABLE and REUSABLE.

 With synchronous strategies (**SYNC**, **RESTARTABLE**) all LDAP operations return a boolean: ``True`` if they're successful, ``False`` if they fail.